lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Usage
 If you want to try the script try the following :
 - clone the repo in your remote scripts directory
-- Ensure python3 and autohotkey are installed on your system (if you're on windows)
+- Ensure python3 and AutoHotkey are installed on your system (if you're on windows)
-- create a .env.json file by duplicating the .env.json. and fill in the paths
+- create a .env.json file by duplicating the .env.json.example and fill in the paths
 - Try using a controller with configurable note, CC and midi channels or modify the mappings in ./components/actionManagers.
 The bulk of the script uses the midi channel 15 and notes / CCs from 1 to 16.

 ## Code organisation